Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 26. WordPress Consultant

-There’s a lot of money to be made if you can provide WordPress services or sell a WordPress product.
-But sometimes people want to learn how to do it on their own, and they just need a little guidance to get started.
-You may also find that companies with a well-established website need an expert outsider to weigh in on what’s working and what isn’t.
+There’s a lot of money to be made with WordPress if you can provide services or sell a WordPress product.
+But sometimes, people want to learn how to do it on their own, and they just need a little guidance to get started.
+You may also find that companies with well-established websites need an expert outsider to weigh in on what’s working and what isn’t.
 If you have that knowledge and also have great people skills, consider the consulting route.

 27. WordPress Instructor

-Another way you can make money with WordPress is to teach others how to use the platform.
+Another way to make money with WordPress is to teach others how to use WordPress.
 There are a variety of outlets through which you can work as an instructor.
 You could provide one-on-one advisory or consulting sessions in person or online.
 You could also reach out to your local community college to see if they’re in need of a WordPress lecturer.

 Whether you want to focus on the basics or provide more advanced coding and design tutorials, there’s an audience for it.